 I went through some very dark and ugly days just after that happened.
 I’m not proud of some of the ways I tried to cope with the severity of this shocking second loss.
 I made some mistakes; I reeled and stumbled and maybe I could’ve done better…but I’m human.
 Surprisingly, though, I’m ok.
 We’re all phoenixes, as you know, and our resilience is all the more beautiful for the times we have been burned to ashes.

 I still have moments when I read — or see or hear or do — something and think, “They’d love this!” and have that mental grin for about half a second before reality intrudes, that they opted out of my life.
-(That happened yesterday, hence this ramble today…that twisting flash of pain is something that I would have gone to them with and they would have somehow found a way to help.)
+(That happened yesterday, hence this ramble today.)

 There are questions I have that will never be answered.
 At first, they plagued me relentlessly; my mind tortured itself trying to fill in the blanks that aren’t mine to fill…but time marches on.
 I’ve been binge-rewatching “Private Practice” lately, and something a minor character said rings true here: